WHEN WAR HITS, HUNGER STRIKES HARDER

 Next, when it’s no longer safe at home and people can’t make ends meet, many of them have no choice but to leave – often bringing only what they can carry.
 Without resources, finding food in isolated, often bleak environments, becomes even harder.

-Today, conflict, violence and persecution have driven more than 70.8 million people away from their homes, including 41.3 million internally displaced persons and 25.9 million refugees.
+Today, conflict, violence and persecution have driven 80 million people away from their homes, 40 percent of whom are girls and boys under the age of 18.

 Finally, the combination of destabilization and displacement almost inevitably leads to hunger, which is especially cruel to children.
 A child living in a country ravaged by violence is more than twice as likely to be malnourished and to be out of school.